jodiambra/State-Farm/README.md

 ## [Interactive Notebook](https://jodiambra.github.io/State-Farm/)

+## Purpose

+The purpose of this project is to demonstrate data science techniques on datasets provided by State Farm insurance company.
+The first step is to load and clean the data, as well as conduct exploratory data analysis to understand the data.
+Following EDA, a few classification models will be built and compared.
+A logistic regression and another model will be chosen as the final models.
+We will then compare and contrast the different models based on respective strengths and weaknesses.
+Finally, predictions will be made on the test data, in the form of class probabilities for belonging to the positive class.

 ![Alt text](images/compare_models.png)

 A Few classification models were tuned with a pipeline to compare AUC ROC scores.
 The XG boost model performed the best, while SVM performed the worst.
 Ultimately, XG boost was compared to the logistic regression model